vprusa/bash-remote-clipboard/README.md

 ```
 git clone https://github.com/VUTBR-CVIS/bash-remote-clipboard.git
 cd bash-remote-clipboard
-./install.sh # should do the trick
-# in config.sh change RCB_SERVERS
 ./install.sh lr # should do the trick
+# and in ./config.sh change content of variable RCB_SERVERS
 ```

 On local machine it is necessary to configure SSH access to remote machine.